Table of Contents[Hide][Show]

 An uncluttered wall can provide a clean backdrop.
 An interesting color painted on the wall will help you stand out further.
 Alpha M does this nicely with a clean black/dark grey background & the same can be said for Unbox Therapy that utilizes a crisp grey background.

-You could also hang a picture, use pillows, or pretty much anything else you can find around the house to create your set.
+You could also hang a picture, use pillows, or do pretty much anything else you can find around the house to create your set.
 Get creative. 😉

 Best Affordable YouTube Studio Set